amitmse/in_Python_/Others/README.md

 8. Number of observations must be greater than number of Xs

-#### Linear model should have residuals mean zero, have a constant variance, and not correlated with themselves
-#### or other variables.
+#### Linear model should have residuals mean zero, have a constant variance, and not correlated with themselves or other variables.
 If these assumptions hold true, the OLS procedure creates the best possible estimates.

+# Logistic regression
+- It uses MLE rather than OLS, it avoids many of the typical assumptions (listed below) tested in statistical analysis.
+- Assumptions:
+	1. Dependent variable should be binary
+	2. Linearity between independent & log odds. (non-linear relationship between the dependent and independent variables)
+	3. Independence of errors
+	4. No perfect multicollinearity
+- Does not assume:
+	- normality of variables (both DV and IVs)
+	- linearity between DV and IVs
+	- homoscedasticity
+	- normal errors

 ## Maximum likelihood estimation (MLE):
 - Finds parameter values that maximize the likelihood of making the observations given the parameters
 - MLE allows more flexibility in the data and analysis because it has fewer restrictions

-# Logistic regression assumptions:
-1. Dependent variable should be binary
-2. Linearity between independent & log odds (non-linear relationship between the dependent and independent variables)
-3. Independence of errors
-4. No perfect multicollinearity

 # Model Metrics:
 - beta(x) 	= covariance(x,y) / variance(x)
 - correlation(x,y)= covariance(x,y) / [variance(x)*variance(y)]